Posted on Updated on 5 Comments

 • As a side dish with a simple grilled steak, pork chop or chicken breast.

-And, if you like this mushroom recipe, check out my Sheet Pan Sausage, Mushrooms and Fennel recipe, too!
+And, if you like this mushroom recipe, check out my Sheet Pan Sausage, Mushrooms and Fennel and Steak Pizzaiola recipes, too!

 Spicy Italian Marinated Mushrooms In Process

-To make this Spicy Italian Marinated Mushrooms recipe, you will need the following:
+To make this pickled mushrooms recipe, you’ll need the following:

-Spicy Italian Marinated Mushrooms Finished and Styled with Spoon
+Spicy Italian Pickled Mushrooms Finished and Styled with Spoon.

 More Great Recipes to Try